ACTCollaboration/actsims/README.md

 Make sure that you have pulled a version of enlib after Jan 25 2018 (Sigurd merged in Mat's fix for an [issue](https://github.com/amaurea/enlib/issues/34) on that date)

 ## Changes in April 26 edition
+* New power spectrum templates for all the maps, that give reasonable power spectra, see http://www.cita.utoronto.ca/~engelen/plots/sim_vs_nullmaps.pdf
 * If using a dichroic array, sims at both frequencies are returned; the correlations between the frequencies are included in  the foregrounds, and the same is true in principle for the noise.
-(The current noise templates have been generated with these correlations turned off, but when this template is updated the sim code will be ready to go.)
 * Using enmap everywhere (no flipper)
 * Pixel window functions now being applied
 * Signal sims have the modulation & aberration applied, and can be labelled separately for CMB and phi maps
-* New power spectrum templates for all the maps, that give reasonable power spectra ** 150-90 correlations are computed, but set to zero (for now) when diagonalizing.

 ## Current issues / to-do:
-* Noise sims and signal sims currently are getting slightly different sizes (originating because one is obtained using Flipper, the other with enlib).
+* Noise sims and signal sims currently are getting slightly different sizes.
 There is a mechanism for dealing with this (the coordsEpsilonArcmin flag) but the values for each patch are not yet determined.
 * Add a test routine to check whether the code returns the same realization (across platfroms and python module versions).
 * CMB sims are awaiting a new run, to fix an issue with the aberration effect
+* Need to do lensing nulls for these.